Comedy: a dying art in Birmingham?

 "I imagine clubs in the city might come and go - famous comedians will go to theatres which will take people away from the clubs.

-"But I think there will always be room for small comedy clubs in Birmingham."'City is vibrant'
+"But I think there will always be room for small comedy clubs in Birmingham."

 His view is shared by Ben McLaughlan, who runs Broad Street's Highlight Comedy Club.